Top 10 Greek Myths to Know for Your Greek Vacation

 One of the most famous illegitimate sons of Zeus, King of the Greek Gods, Perseus was conceived after Zeus rained himself onto the lap of Perseus’ mother, Danaë, in the form of a shower of golden coins.
 In spite of Perseus’ divine parentage, however, his maternal grandfather, Acrisius, despised him for he was told in a prophecy that a son of his daughter would slay him.
 Not daring to directly kill Zeus’ offspring, Acrisius then got rid of mother and child by imprisoning them in a wooden crate and casting that out to sea.
 Perseus and Danaë would subsequently be rescued by a kind fisherman named Dictys, with Perseus raised to adulthood by Dictys on the island of Seriphos.

 Unfortunately for Perseus, the brother of Dictys and ruler of Seriphos, Polydectes, eventually fell in love with Danaë.
-To rid himself of Perseus, who disapproved of the relationship, the wily ruler tricked young Perseus into agreeing to bring the head of the Gorgon Medusa.
+To rid himself of Perseus, who disapproved of the relationship, the wily ruler tricked the hot-blooded young man into agreeing to bring the head of the Gorgon Medusa.
 This was considered to be an impossible task for the very gaze of Medusa was enough to turn any mortal being into stone.
 So that his son would survive, Zeus then instructed the Greek gods to aid Perseus with divine gifts, the most famous of which being a polished/mirror shield from Athena.
-Perseus ultimately succeeded in beheading Medusa by only viewing her reflection in his shield.
+Perseus ultimately succeeded in beheading Medusa by only viewing her reflection using his shield.
 While returning to Seriphos, he also rescued Princess Andromeda from the sea monster Cetus, thus earning her hand in marriage.

 Interesting to Know